Home Info Centre The benefits of allowing pets in rental properties

 Pet damage is covered

 Pet damage can be covered with a landlord insurance policy, offering protection for domestic animals living at the rental property (and a good policy, like RentCover Ultra and Platinum, will have zero sub-limits and will even extend cover to include damage caused by those not named on the lease).
+While we hope nothing goes wrong, sometimes the unexpected occurs.
+When it does, an EBM RentCover landlord insurance policy offers up to $70,000 cover for pet damage.

 For details about EBM RentCover’s pet damage feature, click here.
 Or, if you have questions about cover and claims, contact the EBM RentCover team on 1800 661 662.